 Add the library in npm-managed projects with

-npm install zxcvbn
+npm install @zxcvbn-ts/core @zxcvbn-ts/language-common @zxcvbn-ts/language-en

-and then import it with
+and then configure it with the common and English language packages:

 You can then check a password with